Owen013/Hikers-Mod/README.md

 The sprinting feature (which is enabled by default) allows you to run faster if you hold the thrust-down button while moving!

 # Climbing
-This feature is **disabled** by default, but if you enable it you can climb up walls by pressing jump when facing one!
+This feature is **disabled** by default, but if you enable it you can climb up walls by pressing the jump button while facing a wall.

 # Modify your movement speed, jump height, and more
 Hiker's Mod allows you to change your character's running, walking, and sprinting speeds and your jump height so that you can make the hatchling as acrobatic as you please!